 hold.
-Conversely, starting from a sequence of rational function $\psi_n(z)$ satisfying a three-term recurrence relation and having poles at $\{a_k\}_{k=0}^\infty$, we can obtain \eqref{R1}.
-Following \cite{Esmail masson JAT 1995}, the recurrence relation \eqref{R1} will be referred as recurrence relation of $R_I$ type and $\mc{P}_n(z), n\geq 1$, generated by it as $R_I$ polynomials.
-The application of Gram-Schmidt orthonormalization process in the linear space of rational functions yields a sequence of orthonormal rational functions.
-Recurrence relation of the form \eqref{R1} has several applications in the study of defining biorthogonal system of rational functions, multipoint rational interpolants or pade approximation, evaluation of some types of beta integrals etc. Note that the infinite continued fraction
+We can obtain \eqref{R1} by starting with a sequence of rational functions $\psi_n(z)$ that satisfy a three-term recurrence relation and have poles at $\{a_k\}_{k=0}^\infty$.
+According to \cite{Esmail masson JAT 1995}, the recurrence relation \eqref{R1} is a $R_I$ type recurrence relation, and $\mathcal{P}_n(z), n\geq 1$, generated by \eqref{R1} are $R_I$ polynomials.
+The $R_I$ type recurrence relation \eqref{R1} has several applications such as defining biorthogonal systems of rational functions, studying multipoint rational interpolants or Pade approximation, evaluating some types of beta integrals, and so on.
+Note that the infinite continued fraction